 Obtain Life Insurance

-You also need to prepare for other unexpected situations.
-It is important that you have adequate life insurance for your family or your spouse if you are married.
-The life insurance should provide enough money to live on after you pass away.
-If you have children you should get enough that it can help cover the cost of their educations.
-It is vital that you have life insurance coverage if you have children.
+It is important that you have adequate life insurance for your family or your spouse if you are married, and especially if you have children.
+The life insurance should provide enough money for your family to pay off any debt and live on after you pass away.
+If you have children you should get enough that it can help cover the cost of their education.
+This bears repeating: It is vital that you have life insurance coverage if you have children.

 Get Adequate Insurance Coverage in Other Areas